 Biography

-Mr. Power joined the law firm of Power Rogers in November of 2016.
-Mr. Power primarily focuses his practice in the area of personal injury and wrongful death including medical malpractice, automotive and trucking negligence, products liability, premises liability, breach of contract and other professional malpractice.
-In addition, Mr. Power assists Mr. Devon Bruce in pursuing environmental claims on behalf of home-rule cities and small towns across the State of Illinois.
+James I. Power is a Partner at Power Rogers LLP, one of Illinois’s premier plaintiff’s personal injury and wrongful death firms.
+Mr. Power joined the firm in November 2016 and has rapidly established himself as one of the most accomplished trial lawyers of his generation in Illinois.
+He focuses his practice on personal injury and wrongful death litigation, with particular expertise in medical malpractice, trucking and automotive negligence, products liability, premises liability, construction accidents, breach of contract, and professional malpractice.
+In addition, Mr. Power assists Partner Devon C. Bruce in pursuing environmental claims on behalf of home-rule cities and small towns across the State of Illinois.

 -